LIINES/HFGTToolbox/README.md

 structure.
 Then, the raw2Full() module makes the HFGT calculations necessary to convert the myLFES data structure to the “full" state.
 <img src="Images/HFGTToolbox_overview.png">

-The input XML file provided - "Example_Network.xml" provided in this repository depicts a simplistic 4-Node Smart City Network.
+The input XML file - "Example_Network.xml" provided in this repository depicts a simplistic 4-Node Smart City Network.
 The topology of this example network and some of the associated graphs of the HFGT mathematical models are presented below.
 <img src="Images/Example_Network_Graphs.png">